Rails provides four different ways to load association data. In this blog we are going to look at each of those.

 SELECT "posts".* FROM "posts" WHERE "posts"."user_id" IN (1)

-always generates two sql we can’t use posts
+preload always generates two sql we can’t use posts table in

 where condition.
 Following query will result in an error.User.preload(:posts).where("posts.desc='ruby is awesome'")